databrickslabs/ucx/CONTRIBUTING.md

 ## First Principles

 We must use the [Databricks SDK for Python](https://databricks-sdk-py.readthedocs.io/) in this project.
 It is a toolkit for our project.
 If something doesn't naturally belong to the `WorkspaceClient`, it must go through a "mixin" process before it can be used with the SDK.
 Imagine the `WorkspaceClient` as the main control center and the "mixin" process as a way to adapt other things to work with it.
 You can find an example of how mixins are used with `StatementExecutionExt`.
 There's a specific example of how to make something work with the WorkspaceClient using `StatementExecutionExt`.
 This example can help you understand how mixins work in practice.

 Favoring standard libraries over external dependencies, especially in specific contexts like Databricks, is a best practice in software development.

 There are several reasons why this approach is encouraged:
 - Standard libraries are typically well-vetted, thoroughly tested, and maintained by the official maintainers of the programming language or platform.
 This ensures a higher level of stability and reliability.
 - External dependencies, especially lesser-known or unmaintained ones, can introduce bugs, security vulnerabilities, or compatibility issues  that can be challenging to resolve.
 Adding external dependencies increases the complexity of your codebase.
 - Each dependency may have its own set of dependencies, potentially leading to a complex web of dependencies that can be difficult to manage.
 This complexity can lead to maintenance challenges, increased risk, and longer build times.
 - External dependencies can pose security risks.
 If a library or package has known security vulnerabilities and is widely used, it becomes an attractive target for attackers.
 Minimizing external dependencies reduces the potential attack surface and makes it easier to keep your code secure.
 - Relying on standard libraries enhances code portability.
 It ensures your code can run on different platforms and environments without being tightly coupled to specific external dependencies.
 This is particularly important in settings like Databricks, where you may need to run your code on different clusters or setups.
 - External dependencies may have their versioning schemes and compatibility issues.
 When using standard libraries, you have more control over versioning and can avoid conflicts between different dependencies in your project.
 - Fewer external dependencies mean faster build and deployment times.
 Downloading, installing, and managing external packages can slow down these processes, especially in large-scale projects or distributed computing environments like Databricks.
 - External dependencies can be abandoned or go unmaintained over time.
 This can lead to situations where your project relies on outdated or unsupported code.
 When you depend on standard libraries, you have confidence that the core functionality you rely on will continue to be maintained and improved.

 While minimizing external dependencies is essential, exceptions can be made case-by-case.
 There are situations where external dependencies are justified, such as when a well-established and actively maintained library provides significant benefits, like time savings, performance improvements, or specialized functionality unavailable in standard libraries.

+## Adding entries to `known.json` file

+When adding a new entry to the `known.json` file, ensure that the entry is unique and follows the correct format.
+The `known.json` file is used to store information about known (in)compatibilities with Unity Catalog.
+The file is used to speed up static code analysis and prevent false positives in large third-party libraries.
+To add a new entry, follow these steps:

+1. load into virtual environment
+2. run `make known` to update the file
+3. review the changes and fold the imported packages
+4. remove any false positives and add any missing entries
+5. commit the changes

 ## Change management